umputun/remark42/site/src/docs/contributing/frontend/index.md

 - The project uses TypeScript to analyze code statically
 - The project uses Eslint and Stylelint to check the frontend code.
 You can manually run via `pnpm lint`
 - Git Hooks (via husky) installed automatically on `pnpm i`.
 They check and try to fix code style if possible, otherwise commit will be rejected
 - If you want IDE integration, you need Eslint and Stylelint plugins to be installed.
-Also, you have configure Eslint for work in subdirectory.
-For example you have to add configuration for VSCode like that `"eslint.workingDirectories": ["frontend/apps/remark42"]`
+Also, you have configured Eslint for work in subdirectory.
+For example, you have to add configuration for VSCode like that `"eslint.workingDirectories": ["frontend/apps/remark42"]`

 ## CSS Styles